Broadband Network Statement

 Windstream offers broadband Internet access services to its residential, small business, school, and library customers over various technologies throughout its footprint.
 These technologies include fixed wireless, digital subscriber line service (variants of ADSL, IDSL, and VDSL), cable modem service (DOCSIS), dedicated circuits (T1s), Fiber-to-the-Home Passive Optical Network (PON), and Metro Ethernet (via various methods and standards).
 The availability of these specific technologies varies by market.

 Impact of Specialized Services

-Windstream offers broadband Internet access service over the same last-mile facilities as specialized services, such as virtual private network (“VPN”), voice over IP (“VoIP”) and, to a small number of customers, video service.
+Windstream offers broadband Internet access service over the same last-mile facilities as specialized services, such as virtual private network ("VPN"), voice over IP ("VoIP").
 In most cases, when the specialized service is not being used, customers may use the capacity that would otherwise be used for the specialized service for broadband Internet access.
 When these customers do utilize the special services, less bandwidth will be available for broadband Internet access service than when they are not using the specialized services.
 Details regarding this sharing of capacity is disclosed to these customers at the point of sale.

 Quality of Service (“QoS”) Products